Savin Rock Amusement Park

-The park has been mentioned several novels such as Eleanor Estes's Rufus M., Stephen King's Low Men in Yellow Coats and The Boogeyman.
+The park has been mentioned in several novels such as Eleanor Estes's Rufus M., Stephen King's Low Men in Yellow Coats and The Boogeyman.

 History

 The amusement park was established in the 1870s after entrepreneur George Kelsey extended the trolley lines and built a 1,500-foot pier at the end of Beach Street to accommodate a ferry service.
 Kelsey built the nearby Seaview Hotel, with rooms for up to 150 guests.
 A beachside resort grew around the hotel and pier, including a bandstand, a fountain, an observatory, a wooded area for picnics, and a carousel which was revolved first by manpower and later by a horse on a treadmill.
 Amusements were built by other businessmen, and soon the park had a zoo, a museum and a dance hall.
 Promoters organized cock fights, horse races and prize fights.